voipac/yocto-imx-voipac/README.md

-# Example project for building Yocto for Voipac imx8m board
+# Example project for building Yocto for Voipac iMX boards

 ## Prerequisities
 Build was verified on Ubuntu 18.04 and Ubuntu 20.04.